 SEO is a constantly evolving world and you need to make sure you’re always on the ball.
 Make sure that you’re producing content and getting backlinks according to Google’s webmaster guidelines, utilizing social media to its fullest, etc. Read industry blogs and guides to stay up to date on what works the best and what’s on the horizon so that you’re better prepared for updates and can respond more quickly when they occur.

-Even if you do everything perfectly correct and address every issue that caused or contributed to your rankings crash, it might still take a while before you start to see results.
+Even if you do everything perfectly correct and address every issue that caused or contributed to your rankings crash, it might still take a while before you start to see results after a Google penalty.
 Pay close attention to the progress and take action as necessary to help the process along.
 With hard work, insightful observation and adherence to proven principles, you can expect to see your site recover.